-ITBMAJ3084: COMPILER DESIGN
+CSCMAJ3084: COMPILER DESIGN

-- To acquire knowledge of different phases of compiler. - To understand about the NFA, DFA and lexical analyzer. - To understand the parser and its types i.e. Top-Down and Bottom-Up parsers and construction of LR, SLR and LALR parser table. - To understand the target machine's run time environment, its instruction set for code generation and techniques used for code optimization.
+- To learn how to acquire knowledge on different phases of compilation and different passes of the compiler. - To understand Learners would be able to design different types of compiler tools to meet the requirements of the realistic constraints of compilers. - Learners would be able to understand Top-Down and Bottom-up parsers along with the construction of parsing table - Learners would be able to visualize and understand the target machine's run time environment, its instruction set for code generation and techniques used for code optimization.